 The fact that Lucifer is making another appearance shouldn’t be seen a recommendation.
 The primary reason I watch it is because it’s free on Amazon Prime.
 Well, watched it, now that it’s been cancelled.
 And I wasn’t surprised.

 Every season is like a recent episode of The Walking Dead.
 It starts with something interesting, wastes most of the middle on something dumb or boring and then ends with another interesting bit again.
 I don’t even know what they were thinking, or why I felt like improvising after watching the season 2 finale.
 Maybe because there’s some part of Lucifer’s character that I can relate with, even if it is buried under a bunch of silly playboy stuff.

 13:41 – 16:48

 Released in its entirety for free on Netflix, even remastered in widescreen.
-Now, this is probably done as a marketing move for the upcoming movie.
+Now, this is probably done as a marketing move for the upcoming movie (that isn’t happening).
 But they get points for it anyway.